Thors Officer School, ToCS Outside the Fairy Tale

 The Radiant Blademaster shook his head.
 "As a swordsman it's second nature to take the measure of another person in an instant.
 Lady Russel here is without doubt highly skilled and supremely driven in her chosen field.
 Were she someone pursuing the path of the sword, I imagine her to be a most formidable opponent.
 Nevertheless, when it comes to reaching mastery of skills be they martial or mundane, a person's spirit resonates in accordance.
 During our meeting here, Lady Erika has repeatedly shown her skill and pride in being a researcher, a woman of science, someone dedicated to the pursuit of objective truth.
 I cannot fathom her ever betraying this pride for some hidden agenda."

 And here the Viscount was, displaying his frightening insight clothed in the essence of Erebonian chivalry.
 The Radiant Blademaster truly was one of a kind.

 "Aren't you a charmer, Viscount Arseid."
 Erika was smiling, her cheeks slightly tinted with red.
-"I will give it to you - if only for a moment you actually made me regret being a married woman which is no mean feat.
+"I'll give it to you - if only for a moment you actually made me regret being a married woman, which is no mean feat.
 My hubby is very strong, kind and dependable."